bharathvaj-ganesan/bharathvaj.com/src/pages/about.md

 title: "👋 About Me"
 ---

-I'm a **software engineer and engineering leader** passionate about building purposeful products with strong technical depth.
-I graduated in **Computer Science Engineering (2017)** driven by a deep curiosity for how software systems work — a mindset that still fuels me today.
+I'm a **software engineer** with 6+ years of experience, passionate about building purposeful products with strong technical depth.
+I graduated in **Computer Science Engineering** and have always been driven by a deep curiosity about how software systems work — a mindset that continues to drive me today.

 ---